A Guide to Depression and Suicide Among School-Aged Youth

 Depression plays a significant role in suicide.
 The lifetime risk of suicide in patients with untreated depression is nearly 20%.
 According to Lisa Alizadeh, a professional counselor who holds an M.S. in clinical psychology, a person who has experienced anxiety, depression, or a mental health struggle is at a much higher risk for suicide.

-Depression and suicide are complex mental health issues caused by a combination of environmental, genetic, and societal factors.
-While there is no single cause, several risk factors are often common with depression or suicide in students.
-Spotting these risk factors can be the first step in getting you or someone you love the help they need.
+Depression and suicidal thoughts or behaviors are complex mental health issues caused by a combination of environmental, genetic, and societal factors.
+Spotting these issues can be the first step in getting you or someone you love the help they need.

 Risk factors of depression or suicide can include:

 Patients treated for depression complete suicide at a rate of 2% to 6% depending on the type of treatment they undergo.
 While depression is a common correlate with suicidal thoughts and tendencies, several other disorders are also linked to them.

 Alcohol and drug abuse are the second-most frequent risk factors for suicide, according to the Centers for Disease Control and Prevention (CDC).
 Approximately 60% of people who die by suicide have alcohol in their systems.

 A history of bullying seems to correlate with student suicide attempts and completions.

 Individuals facing the loss of life savings, fraud charges, or acute financial loss can increase the risk of suicide.

 Emotional, Physical, or Chronic Pain

 It’s been discovered that 50% of patients with chronic pain have seriously considered suicide.
 Emotional pain can also increase the risk of suicide.